-NASA have many facets to their educational arm.
-And JPL are doing so much with such a little team.
-Their focus on educators is really all about about impact.
+NASA has many facets of its educational arm.
+And JPL is doing so much with such a little team.
+Their focus on educators is really all about impact.
 How can they reach more students?
 They believe though educators of course.

 There’s so much more that Brandon has to say in the interview about NASA, STEM, teacher professional development and access.
 So I’d recommend watching the full interview here.